 - There are around 15 unseen characters in the Peanuts comic strip.
 These characters have roles but are never visible in the strip itself, for example, “The Adults” are never seen.

-- A Charlie Brown Christmas (1965) and It’s The Great Pumpkin, Charlie Brown (1996) are considered the most famous TV episodes.
+- A Charlie Brown Christmas (1965) and It’s The Great Pumpkin, Charlie Brown (1996) are considered the most famous TV episodes of the franchise.

 - In the very early version of the comic strip from 1950, Charlie Brown’s age is stated to be 4 years old.
 By 1979 Charlie’s age had doubled to 8 years old.
 He stayed around this age for the remainder of the Peanuts comic strip series.